 How do you prepare for Hyperemesis Gravidarum?

-Although no one can say for sure if hyperemesis gravidarum (HG) will recur with every pregnancy, it does in over 75% of women.
+Although no one can say for sure if hyperemesis gravidarum (HG) will recur with every pregnancy, it does in over 75% of HG survivors.
 If you have a family member who had HG, you are very likely to have HG with every pregnancy but the severity may vary each time.
-Sometimes it only occurs with multiple babies or first time mothers.
-Effective and proactive care also affects how sick a woman will become.
+Sometimes it only occurs with multiple babies or first pregnancies.
+Effective and proactive care also affects how sick a person will become.

 Tips & Strategies